SustainableCommunityDevelopmentHub/hugo_site/content/board.md

 +++
 layout = "post"
-title = "SCD Hub Organizational Mission" description = "this is details details details" date = "2017-04-24"
+title = "SCD Hub Board of Directors" description = "this is details details details" date = "2017-04-24"
 +++
+We are  requesting nominations for 2019 active board members.

-The SCD Hub board was formed to support our mission "to serve as a hub for sustainable community development in order to provide trustworthy development & training tools to facilitate project planning, design & execution".
-We are currently working to complete the development our free resource library with educational water resources Engineering video
+April 24 2017 - The SCD Hub board areed to work toward this mission: "to serve as a hub for sustainable community development in order to provide trustworthy development & training tools to facilitate project planning, design & execution".

 ![Bernard Amadei](Screen-Shot-2017-06-07-at-4.31.27-PM-259x300.png)